markcyril28/PlantPhyloBuilder/README.md

 # PlantPhyloBuilder

 ## How to clone this repository?
-Install git first:
+Install git first by running this command:
 ```bash
 sudo apt install git -y
 ```

-Then, Run this command in the wsl/ubuntu command line to copy/clone the repository:
+Then, run this command in the wsl/ubuntu command line to copy/clone the repository:
 ```
 git clone https://github.com/markcyril28/PlantPhyloBuilder.git
 ```